 Middle School Admissions

-Chicago Waldorf School is currently accepting applications for the Middle School.
+We are currently accepting applications for the Middle School for 2015-16.

 Application Checklist for Sixth thru Eighth Grade: